 President and CEO: David J. Schleich, PhD

-View the NUNM Course Catalog, Viewbooks and more by visiting the Publications page.
+View the NUNM course catalog, program brochures and more by visiting the Publications page.

 National University of Natural Medicine is accredited by the Northwest Commission on Colleges and Universities.
 The degree program in naturopathic medicine is programmatically accredited by the Council on Naturopathic Medical Education, a specialized accrediting agency and NUNM’s MSOM program is programmatically accredited by the Accreditation Commission for Acupuncture and Oriental Medicine.
 Learn more about NUNM accreditation and the accrediting organizations.